An augmented reality mobile app that helps museum visitors be engaged with the artifacts while providing them learning experience

 Adding color change interaction features, making users visualize how differently the jewelry would look in bronze, copper, silver, etc.

-The app is expandable to accomodate different artifacts from the Museum.
+The app is expandable to accommodate different artifacts from the Museum.

-With a first time AR learning experience, we also faced a number of challenges while making the design application.
+With a first-time AR learning experience, we also faced several challenges while making the design application.
 It’s necessary to adapt to every situation and go with the flow.